torvalds/linux/Documentation/core-api/librs.rst

 The wrapper functions and interfaces are written by Thomas Gleixner.

-Many users have provided bugfixes, improvements and helping hands for testing.
+Many users have provided fixes, improvements and helping hands for testing.
 Thanks a lot.

 The following people have contributed to this document: